Whooza/MonoEcs/README.md

 # MonoEcs

-A base for an ecs system in monogame
+A base for an entity component system in monogame